-Before you start your assignment, it is essential that you familiarise yourself with the Coursework assessment guidelines and instructions available on RevisionMate.
+Before you start your assignment, it is essential that you familiarise yourself with the information in the Coursework Support Centre available on www.revisionmate.com

-This includes the following information:
+Please note the following information:

 - These questions must not be provided to, or discussed with, any other person regardless of whether they are another candidate or not.
-If you are found to have breached this rule, disciplinary action may be taken against you. - Important rules relating to referencing all sources including the study text, regulations and citing statute and case law. - Penalties for contravention of the rules relating to plagiarism and collaboration. - Coursework marking criteria applied by markers to submitted answers. - Deadlines for submission of coursework answers. - The total marks available are 200.
-You need to obtain 120 marks to pass this assignment. - Your answer must be submitted on the correct answer template in Arial font, size 11. - Answers to a coursework assignment should be between 5,000 and 10,000 words in total depending on your writing style. - Do not include your name or CII PIN anywhere in your answers.
+If you are found to have breached this rule, disciplinary action may be taken against you. - Important rules relating to referencing all sources including the study text, regulations and citing statute and case law. - Penalties for contravention of the rules relating to plagiarism and collaboration. - You must not use Artificial Intelligence (AI) tools to generate content (any part of an assignment response) and submit it as if it was your own work. - Coursework marking criteria applied by markers to submitted answers. - · Deadlines for submission of coursework answers. - You must not include your name or CII PIN anywhere in your answer. - The total marks available are 200.
+You need to obtain 120 marks to pass this assignment. - Your answer must be submitted on the correct answer template in Arial font, size 11. - Answers to a coursework assignment should be a maximum of 10,000 words.
+The word count does not include diagrams however, it does include text contained within any tables you choose to use.
+The word count does not include referencing or supplementary material in appendices.
+Please be aware that at the point an assignment exceeds the word count by more than 10% the examiner will stop marking.